nextui-org/nextui-cli/README.md

 Options:
-  -v, --version                      Output the current version --no-cache                         Disable cache, by default data will be cached for 30m after the first request -h, --help                         Display help information for commands
+  -v, --version                      Output the current version --no-cache                         Disable cache, by default data will be cached for 30m after the first request -h --help                         Display help information for commands

 Commands:
   init [options] [projectName]       Initializes a new project